JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 MultilayerGraphs.jl is an integral part of the [JuliaGraphs](https://github.com/JuliaGraphs) ecosystem extending Graphs.jl [@Graphs2021] so all the methods and metrics exported by Graphs.jl work for multilayer graphs, but due to the special nature of multilayer graphs the package features a peculiar implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects an experienced practitioner would expect such as nodes (`Node`), vertices (`MultilayerVertex`), layers (`Layer`), interlayer (`Interlayer`), etc.

-Additionally MultilayerGraphs.jl features multilayer-specific methods and metrics including the *global clustering coefficient*, the *overlay clustering coefficient*, the *multilayer eigenvector centrality*, the *multilayer modularity* and the *Von Neumann entropy*.
+Additionally MultilayerGraphs.jl features multilayer-specific methods and metrics including the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity and the Von Neumann entropy.

 # Statement of Need

-Multiple theoretical frameworks have been proposed to formally integrate all instances of multilayer graphs [@DeDomenico2013; @Kivela2014; @Boccaletti2014; @Lee2015; @Aleta2019; @Bianconi2018; @Cozzo2018; @Artime2022; @DeDomenico2022].
+Multiple theoretical frameworks have been proposed to formally subsume all instances of multilayer graphs [@DeDomenico2013; @Kivela2014; @Boccaletti2014; @Lee2015; @Aleta2019; @Bianconi2018; @Cozzo2018; @Artime2022; @DeDomenico2022].

 Multilayer graphs have been adopted to model the structure and dynamics of a wide spectrum of high-dimensional, non-linear, multi-scale, time-dependent complex systems including physical, chemical, biological, neuronal, socio-technical, epidemiological, ecological and economic networks [@Cozzo2013; @Granell2013; @Massaro2014; @Estrada2014; @AzimiTafreshi2016; @Baggio2016; @DeDomenico2016; @Amato2017; @DeDomenico2017; @Pilosof2017; @deArruda2017; @Gosak2018; @SorianoPaos2018; @Timteo2018; @Buldu2018; @Lim2019; @Mangioni2020; @Aleta2020; @Aleta2022].